 Renters Insurance*

-A quality renters insurance program will allow residents to keep current coverage if they wish, but be automatically enrolled in the PMs program if they don't/don't have insurance.
-Good renter’s insurance will cover risks like all breeds of dogs, making renting from you a very attractive option.
+A quality renters insurance program will allow residents to keep current coverage if they wish, but be automatically enrolled in the PM's program if it ever lapses.
+That also means no more compliance tracking for your staff.

-Did you know that 90% of professional property managers require residents to carry insurance on their lease?
-And yet only 41% maintain compliant coverage.
+Did you know that 90% of professional property managers require residents to carry insurance, but only 41% maintain compliant coverage?
 At Second Nature, our renters insurance program has 100% compliance, protecting residents, investors, and the PMCs.

 A holiday gift program helps residents feel seen, known, and remembered.
 Residents receive coupons or gift cards to local establishments as a wish of good cheer during the holiday season.
 Who doesn’t love a holiday gift?

 We’ve seen security deposit alternatives proliferate in the last few years.
-Property management companies are choosing to offer other ways to cover financial liabilities for damages that do not require a huge payment at move-in, such as a surety bond or ACH authorization.
+Property management companies are choosing to offer other ways to cover financial liabilities without requiring a huge payment at move-in, such as a surety bond or ACH authorization.

 Home-buying assistance helps boost resident experience and trust, while also investing in resident retention.
 Learn more about assistance programs for long-term residents looking to purchase a home.